-This course fulfills the requirement of ENGL 1 and also includes an additional two units of support to assist students as they develop their writing skills.
+This course fulfills the transfer requirement of English Composition and includes an additional one unit of instructional class time and tutor support to assist students as they develop their writing skills.

-Yes, students may enroll in ENGL 105, a pre-transfer level preparatory course to develop skills in sentence, paragraph and essay development.
-Many students find that this course gives them the skills that they need in order to feel comfortable when they enroll in ENGL 1.
+Students may enroll in ENGL 105, a non-transfer level preparatory course to develop skills in sentence, paragraph, and essay development.
+Some students find that this course gives them the skills that they need in order to feel comfortable when they enroll in ENGL 1.

 If I took an AP class in high school, do I need to take ENGL 1?